Uber Eats vs DoorDash Pay in 2026: The Short Answer

 Net Earnings Reality

-After fuel, maintenance, depreciation, and self-employment tax, median net earnings for delivery drivers fall in the $13-$17 per hour range according to ShiftTracker’s 2026 analysis.
-Top earners who optimize their strategy, drive fuel-efficient vehicles, and maximize deductions can net $20+/hr.
+After fuel, maintenance, depreciation, and self-employment tax, median net earnings for delivery drivers land in the $13-$17 per hour range, according to ShiftTracker’s 2026 analysis.
+Drivers who optimize their schedule, drive something fuel-efficient, and actually maximize their deductions can net $20+/hr.

 Best Times to Drive for Maximum Pay